olejandro/TIMES-NZ-Model-Files/README.md

 #### Step 1: Model Configuration and Release Tagging
 - Begin by configuring the TIMES-NZ model in the TIMES-NZ-Model-Files repository, and using VEDA to run the model.
 Work is done in a development branch and merged to the main branch after review - i.e. we follow the standard [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow).
-- When ready to release a new version of the model, name your scenarios to include the release tag (e.g., For example, use a naming convention like kea-v2_1_2 where kea could be an identifier for the scenario set, and v2_1_2 indicates the version number).
+- When ready to release a new version of the model, name your scenarios to include the release tag (use the naming convention `kea-v2_1_2` where kea is an identifier for the scenario set, and v2_1_2 indicates the version number).
 - Once the configuration is complete and scenarios are named, commit your changes and tag the release (e.g., v2.1.2).
 Release tagging allows users and collaborators to easily identify and revert to specific versions of the model.